dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Discussed with Shaharoz and Adrian about Feature Tree handling of MDA
   - Groomed backlog system and scheduled scrum planning
-  - Reviewed source code changes from Adrian realted with MDA backend
+  - Reviewed source code changes from Adrian related with MDA backend

 ## 2021-03-30